ykaitao/setting-up-a-professional-data-science-environment/README.md

 [Git](https://git-scm.com/) is a free and open source distributed **version control system**, tech teams must use it for collaborative working.

 [GitHub](https://github.com/) is an online platform which provides hosting for software development and version control using Git.
-Alternatives: Bickbucket
+Alternatives: Bickbucket, GitLab.

 ## Setup tools
+[Visual Studio Code](https://code.visualstudio.com/docs) can be setup by following this documents: [Windows](https://code.visualstudio.com/docs/setup/windows), [macOS](https://code.visualstudio.com/docs/setup/mac), [Linux](https://code.visualstudio.com/docs/setup/linux).

+[Anaconda](https://www.anaconda.com/) can be setup by following this [documents](https://www.anaconda.com/products/individual).

+[Jupyter Notebook](https://jupyter.org/) does not need to be setup separately, it comes with Anaconda.

+[Virtual Environment](https://docs.python.org/3/library/venv.html#:~:text=A%20virtual%20environment%20is%20a,part%20of%20your%20operating%20system.) does not need to be setup separately, it comes with Anaconda.

+[Git](https://git-scm.com/) can be setup by following this [documents](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+[GitHub](https://github.com/) can be setup by following this [documents](TO-DO).

 ## Use tools effectively